agrisemantics/gacs-qip/docs/thematic_classification.md

         PA      APPLIED SCIENCE AND TECHNOLOGY
         WA      SOCIAL SCIENCES AND HUMANITIES

-Each concept in the GACS is assigned at least one category.
-Since the classification is not strict, terms can be placed in more than one category.
+Each concept in GACS is assigned at least one category.
+The classification is not strict, and terms can be placed in more than one category.
 In general, the codes for the upper classification are not used since a more specific code is applied.

 Example: Concept _forestry equipment_ may be in two categories:

         SR      Forestry
         TN      Equipment

 The purpose of this document is to give guiding Scope Notes for each category to future maintainers of the GACS vocabulary.
 As this work evolves, the documentation can be updated to reflect current opinion and guidance.
 Examples of Concepts sorted into the classification are given.

-Note: _Do we want to insert SKOS example here?_ _May want to insert the frequency distribution numbers across categories here, with date._

-#### Full view of Classification Scheme applied to GACS
+#### Upper classification scheme for GACS (full view)

 __CA GENERAL__